🎁 Order for at least 400 PLN – GET A GIFT and 25% OFF!

 Can I combine massage with thermotherapy?

 Definitely – it's the best combination!
 Massage mechanically breaks down tension, and heat deepens the relaxing and therapeutic effect.
-Devices combining both functions.
+Devices that combine both functions.

 What temperature should I choose for the first use?

 Start at a lower level (around 38–40°C) and observe your body's reaction.
-Over time, you can increase the temperature to 45°C if you feel you need a more intense effect [6].
+Over time, you can increase the temperature to 45°C if you feel you need a stronger effect [6].

 NOTES: